exakat/php-dictionary/dictionary/escapeshellcmd.ini.rst

 + ``escapeshellcmd()`` does not make arbitrary shell strings safe.
 It is designed for use with ``exec()``, ``system()``, ``passthru()``, and ``shell_exec()``, but cannot protect against every shell injection vector.
 Prefer ``escapeshellarg()`` on each argument individually, as this is generally more reliable.
 + On Windows, ``escapeshellcmd()`` has different behaviour: it escapes a different set of special characters.
 Code relying on it must be tested on the target platform.
 + The safest approach to shell execution is to avoid building a command string at all.
-Use ``proc_open()`` with an array argument form (where available via wrapper libraries) or pass arguments as an explicit array, which bypasses the shell entirely.
+Use ``proc_open()`` with an array argument form, where available via wrapper libraries, or pass arguments as an explicit array, which bypasses the shell entirely.

 .. code-block:: php